 But as devastating as they can be, physical injuries are part of the story.
 Many car accidents can also take a toll on your emotional health, causing nightmares, anxiety attacks, post-traumatic stress disorder (PTSD), and other psychological impacts that can influence just about every aspect of your life.

 A skilled Magalia personal injury lawyer understands the complexities of determining fair compensation.
 They'll know how to identify all potential issues related to an accident, including projected costs of care that can continue to mount up for years afterward.
 That means not only can you afford the care you need but also have the peace of mind that comes from knowing an experienced lawyer is handling all the hassles and headaches of navigating what's usually an extremely complicated legal landscape.Can I Afford a Personal Injury Attorney?

 That's a big question and a big concern for many accident victims.
-But fortunately, there's a simple answer: Most personal injury lawyers work on contingency, which means your attorney won't be paid until and unless you get paid.
+Fortunately, there's a simple answer: Most personal injury lawyers work on contingency, which means your attorney won't be paid until and unless you get paid.

-The contingency process has several significant benefits for you as an accident victim: first, you don't need to worry about paying your attorney out of your own savings; instead, your lawyer will be paid from the settlement you receive.
-And second, because your lawyer will only be paid when your claim is successful, you can feel confident your case is sound and will be handled fairly and aggressively to ensure a positive outcome for you.
+The contingency process has several significant benefits for you as an accident victim: first, you don't need to worry about paying your attorney out of your savings; instead, your lawyer will be paid from the settlement you receive.
+Second, because your lawyer will only be paid when your claim is successful, you can feel confident your case is sound and will be handled fairly and aggressively to ensure a positive outcome.
 After all, since your lawyer will only be paid when you're paid, it just makes sense they'll dedicate considerable effort and expertise to ensure your case succeeds.